hyosung11/Launch-School/Courses/JS101/Lesson-2-Small-Programs/notes.md

 Two bits of advice:

 1. a function should do one thing and be named appropriately.
-2. if you can treat a function as a "black box", then it's a well-designed function
+2. if you can treat a function as a "black box", then it's a well-designed function.

 For example:

-- you should be able to use a function named `total` and understand that it returns a value
+- use a function named `total` and understand that it returns a value
-- you should be able to use a function named `printTotal` and realize it returns `undefined` without looking at either implementation
+- use a function named `printTotal` and realize it returns `undefined` without looking at either implementation

 Separate concerns.
 Don't mix up those concerns.
 Write a function that only does **one** of these things: